SteveSquared14/OneStopRecon2.0/README.md

 ## Credits

-The following project has been desigend, developed and created by Mohammed Choglay (CTSFO-CryptoChoglay) & Steven Duckett (SteveSquared14).
+This project has been desigend, developed and created by Mohammed Choglay (CTSFO-CryptoChoglay) & Steven Duckett (SteveSquared14).
 Current Final Year students at the University of Salford studying Computer Science w/ Cyber Security.